JustWhit3/particle-analysis/README.md

 - [How-to guides](https://github.com/JustWhit3/Particle-class/tree/master/How-to%20guides): this folder contains all the guides necessary to execute the program in your device and to reproduce the same simulation in your dataset.

 - [Project](https://github.com/JustWhit3/Particle-class/tree/master/Project): this folder contains the whole code of the project and some graphs and informations related to the representation of the final results.
-Quick link to the program is [here](https://github.com/JustWhit3/Particle-class/blob/master/Project/Program.ipynb).
+Quick link to the main program is [here](https://github.com/JustWhit3/Particle-class/blob/master/Project/Main.c), quick link to the analysis program is [here](https://github.com/JustWhit3/Particle-class/blob/master/Project/Analisi.c).

 - [Reference Guides](https://github.com/JustWhit3/Particle-classtree/master/Reference%20guides): this folder contains all the reference guides related to understand how work all the functions and classes defined in the project.